 Ronald joined TAFE Directors Australia in June 2017.
 Educated in New Zealand, Australia and the United States, Ronald has a Bachelor of Commence in Economics and Marketing from Griffith University, Queensland, specialising in the analysis of firms and industries and market framed consumer and producer choice (a precursor to behavioural economics).

-Seeking to challenge himself outside the central agencies of the Australian Government, in the early 2000s Ronald was a policy and political adviser for the Australian Government minister responsible for the expenditure side of the Commonwealth budget, and the economic and budget adviser for the Australian Government minister responsible for social policy.
-Ronald credits this time for completing his undergraduate education in political and policy advocacy and some of the darker arts of persuasion.
+Seeking a challenge outside the central agencies of the Australian Government, in the early 2000s Ronald was a policy and political adviser for the Australian Government minister responsible for the expenditure side of the Commonwealth budget, and the economic and budget adviser for the Australian Government minister responsible for social policy.
+Ronald credits this time for completing his education in political and policy advocacy and in some of the finer arts of persuasion.
 Asked for a highlight, Ronald would nominate fronting, with the responsible Minister, the Economic Review Committee of Cabinet to argue and gain approval on new social policy measures.

 Ronald’s later public sector work has been based around employment and education policy.
-He has been for a long time, and remains, an advocate for education policy as an economic issue, where equity of opportunity irrespective of background is a key national policy agenda issue that will remain a key pillar to this nation’s economic prosperity and social inclusion.
-Having chosen in the 1980s to embark on an open, globally competitive, trade based economy, the right education polices for Australia and all Australians is an economic imperative, if a valued and rewarding inclusive society is to be realised for all.
+He has been for a long time, and remains, an advocate for education policy as an economic issue, where equity of opportunity irrespective of background is a key national policy imperative.
+In this regard, skills training and education are a key pillar to this nation’s economic prosperity and social inclusion.
+Having chosen in the 1980s to embrace an open, globally competitive, trade based economy, the right skills training and education polices for Australia is critical if a valued, rewarding and inclusive society is to be realised for all.

-Prior to the government sector, Ronald worked with companies such as BP Australia, the Harpur Group of the United Kingdom, and for National Mutual Assets Management, and he finds it particularly rewarding to observe the entrepreneurship of so many TAFE graduates.
+Prior to the government sector, Ronald worked with companies such as BP Australia, the Harpur Group of the United Kingdom, and for National Mutual Assets Management.
+He finds it particularly rewarding to observe the entrepreneurship of so many TAFE graduates.

-Being a dual citizen with his birth nation of New Zealand, Ronald is a passionate rugby man, a support of St Kilda AFL, and Balmain Tigers NRL and all things Split Enz.
-Married with a lovely boy, you may find Ronald on LinkedIn and on Twitter.
+Being a dual citizen of his birth nation of New Zealand, Ronald is a passionate supporter of the Bledisloe Cup and the retention of ‘Bill’; a supporter of St Kilda AFL, and the Balmain Tigers NRL; and all things Split Enz.
+Ronald is married, with a lovely boy.